SVRF/svrf-javascript-client/docs/MediaApi.md

 var apiInstance = new SVRF.MediaApi();

 var opts = {
+  'type': "type_example", // String | The type of Media to be returned.
+  'stereoscopicType': "stereoscopicType_example", // String | Search only for Media with a particular stereoscopic type.
+  'category': "category_example", // String | Search only for Media with a particular category.
   'size': 56, // Number | The number of results per page.
   'nextPageCursor': "nextPageCursor_example" // String | Pass this cursor ID to get the next page of results.
 };